Last night I dreamt I spoke with Neil Gaiman.

 Me: Was that when you started Sandman or something?

 NG: No, no, the spark itself eventually never went anywhere.
-But the idea that came with it has never left.
+But the idea that came with the spark has never left.

 Me: What was that?